AL9000/DjangoMap/README.md

 pyenv local DjangoMap3.5
 ```

+.python-version file at the root of the project now contains the name of the related pyenv.

 ## Packages

 As everything changes, you must install the requirements this way (check by yourself don't ask me why) :